MobilityDB/MobilityDB-OpenTripPlanner/README.md

 Modified version Of OpenTripPlanner 2.1
 ---------------------------------------
 This modified version of OpenTripPlanner offers better compatibility with the [GBFS](https://github.com/NABSA/gbfs) format, specifically free_bike_status.json, station_status.json and geofencing_zones.json.
-You will find here a list of cases that are handled by our version of OpenTripPlanner:
+You will find here a list of new cases that are handled by our version of OpenTripPlanner:

 * It prevents a user from taking a vehicle already reserved by someone else or already disabled.
 * It prevents a user from taking a vehicle already disabled.